 This is why the PAR methodology (Participatory Action Research) and the Practical Landscape Manual are the main working tools to be used throughout the research processes during the event.
 The farmers and terrace builders will talk about their knowledge of the traditional wisdom and practices they consider necessary to invigorate the terraces in the future and to make it possible for people to inhabit these areas, sharing their future and transformation.
 There will also be practical workshops on perception, actions and projects on the landscape.

 One of our main aspirations is to recover the collective memory, reconstruct the experiences of other generations and recreate the conditions for a happy existence in the fabric of the life of the terraced landscapes.
 A continuous and long-lasting group process of re-enchantment.

-These points are grouped in four thematic lines, conceptual and instrumental arguments that outline the thematic objectives of the Congress.
+The determinations of the Congress are grouped into four thematic lines, conceptual and instrumental arguments that profile the strategic objectives of the Congress.
 These thematic lines have been refined, checked and developed during the preparatory events to the Congress.

 Places of Wellbeing in Terraced Territories

 The aim of this thematic line is to study and understand the development of new ways of living, cultivating, maintaining and inhabiting terraces and the contributions of these territories to the biodiversity and cultural identity of contemporary society.
 Studies may also be submitted that show the restoration or conservation of crops and agricultural techniques that have disappeared or are no longer used, systems to maintain and control the quality of the cultivated land and a future oriented to organic agriculture.
 Another objective is the identification of places of landscape quality in the terraces, which could serve as an example for their study, taking into account the models and landscape definitions based on those in the European Landscape Convention.

 Recovery of the memory of terraces: actions, infrastructure and projects